A Uniform Confidence Band for the Marginal Treatment Effect Function: Introduction

 This paper proposes a method for constructing uniform confidence bands for the MTE function.
 A uniform confidence band covers the true function with a prespecified probability.
 These bands are used to make statistical inferences on the shape of the MTE function.
 Uniform confidence bands are particularly useful because they enable the visualization of the statistical uncertainty underlying the estimated MTE function.
 All the above empirical articles present pointwise confidence intervals using the bootstrap method.
 A pointwise confidence interval quantifies the statistical uncertainty at a point of the MTE function, not the function itself.
-Pointwise procedures are not valid when we would like to evaluate the statistical uncertainty regarding the shape of the MTE function.
+Pointwise procedures are not valid when evaluating the statistical uncertainty in the shape of the MTE function.
 For this purpose, uniform confidence bands are needed.

 Our proposed method is straightforward to implement.
 The uniform confidence band takes a familiar form: "estimated function $\pm$ critical value $\times$ standard error."
 This format makes our confidence bands easy to visualize.
-The critical values can be obtained analytically, and our approach does not rely on computationally intensive procedures, such as bootstrapping, making it computationally efficient.
+The critical values can be obtained analytically, and their computation requires only the sample size, the kernel function, and the bandwidth used to estimate the MTE function.
+Our approach does not rely on computationally intensive procedures, such as bootstrapping, making it computationally efficient.

-The proposed method applies not only to new analyses but also to published results without access to the original data.
-The computation of our critical value requires only the sample size, the kernel function, and the bandwidth used to estimate the MTE function.
-This information is typically available in published articles, allowing researchers to expand the pointwise confidence bands reported in existing studies using our critical value to create uniform confidence bands.
-This applicability is not available with bootstrap methods, which require access to the original data.